 Direct physical contact with propane must be avoided at all costs.
 Propane can cause freeze burns on human skin.

 At Shipley Energy, we provide propane to businesses that use forklifts for all types of operations.
-Out streamlined ordering and refill process make it easy for you to ensure you have the fuel you need.
+Out streamlined ordering and refill process makes it easy for you to ensure you have the fuel you need.
 Contact us today for more information about commercial propane services.